leroybrown247/bnanas/README.md

 - Authentication
 - GitHub

+## Team Roles
+Quinn worked on the database, Adam and Leroy worked together on the visual layer, Daniel and Rigelle worked together on the front-end layer which connects the database to the visual layer.

 ### 💻 Love teaming up on exciting projects.
 Let's create something cool together.

 Thanks, from @Team-Bnanas (Yes this is spelled correctly)